School Field Trips

 The standard field trip components are a welcome and introduction, some hands-on building and programming time in small team sizes and a discussion about Robotics from one of our instructors.
 We welcome suggestions for maximizing connections to your science teaching.

-How can I connect a SRA field trip to my classroom instruction?
+How can I connect a SHIVA field trip to my classroom instruction?

-What can I do to help students engage strongly with SRA?
+What can I do to help students engage strongly with SHIVA?

-The "SRA Explorer" field trip packet that students will receive at SRA will help guide the students through the hands-on exhibits and activities.
+The "SHIVA Explorer" field trip packet that students will receive at SHIVA will help guide the students through the hands-on exhibits and activities.
 Please consider making the packet a class assignment.
 Students who realize the need to respond to the questions in the packet generally process the exhibits more successfully.

 Won't your science go over the heads of my students?

 We strive to design field trips that match the levels and backgrounds of our guests.
 Hands-on explorations with our exhibits and activities allow students to build a visual and tactile framework for interpreting the science of Robotics.